nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/dfu_over_ble.rst

 Point-to point DFU over Bluetooth Low Energy in Bluetooth Mesh samples
 **********************************************************************

-The :ref:`bluetooth_mesh_light` sample enables support for point-to-point DFU over Bluetooth Low Energy for nRF52 Series development kits.
+The :ref:`bluetooth_mesh_light`, :ref:`ble_mesh_dfu_target` and :ref:`ble_mesh_dfu_distributor` samples enable support for point-to-point DFU over Bluetooth Low Energy for nRF52 Series development kits.
-See the sample documentation for more details.
+See the sample documentation for each of the above mentioned samples for more details.

 Point-to-point DFU over Bluetooth Low Energy is supported by default, out-of-the-box, for all samples and applications compatible with :ref:`zephyr:thingy53_nrf5340`.
 See :ref:`thingy53_app_update` for more information about updating firmware image on :ref:`zephyr:thingy53_nrf5340`.